- Hayley Madden

 Bernardine Evaristo was born in London to an English mother and Nigerian father.

 The fourth of eight siblings, she was raised in Woolwich, South London, and originally trained as an actress and worked in theatre.
 She is the author of two critically-acclaimed novels-in-verse: Lara (1997), which traces the roots of a mixed-race English-Nigerian-Brazilian-Irish family over 150 years, three continents and seven generations; and The Emperor's Babe (2001), the ground-breaking tragi-comic story of Zuleika, a girl of Sudanese parents, who grows up in Roman London 1800 years ago and who has an affair with the Roman Emperor Septimius Severus.
-Her novel-with-verse, Soul Tourists (2005), is about a car journey across Europe starring a mismatched couple, Stanley and Jessie, with cameo appearances en route from ghosts of colour from European history such as Pushkin, Alessandro de Medici and Mary Seacole.
-Her novel Blonde Roots was published in 2008 and in 2010, she wrote the Quick Reads novella, Hello Mum.
-Her latest novel, Mr Loverman (2014), is about a 74 year old Caribbean London man who is closet homosexual.
+Her novel-with-verse, Soul Tourists (2005), is about a car journey across Europe featuring a mismatched couple, Stanley and Jessie, with appearances en route from ghosts of colour from European history such as Pushkin, Alessandro de Medici and Mary Seacole.
+Her novel Blonde Roots was published in 2008, and in 2010, she wrote the Quick Reads novella, Hello Mum.
+Mr Loverman (2014), is about a 74 year old Caribbean London man who is closet homosexual.
+Girl, Woman, Other (2019) tells the stories of a loosely connected group of people - mostly black women in complex mother-daughter relationships - across 120 years of British history, from the turn of the twentieth century to the present day.

 She is a Fellow of the Royal Society of Literature and the Royal Society of Arts, and was awarded an MBE in 2009.
 She is Professor of Creative Writing at Brunel University London.